-Ref Risk Brief Description Probabili ty x Impact = Score DoT Responsible Probability Probability Impact Score Officer 10 Climate Change: Effects on future condition and availability of Council Infrastructure and reducing the future impact of further greenhouse gas emissions.
-It is generally accepted that the effects of global warming will result in: · All areas of the UK get warmer and the warming is greater in summer than in winter; · Little change in the amount of precipitation (rain, hail, snow etc.) that falls annually but it is likely that more of it will fall in the winter with drier summers for much of the UK · Sea levels rise - more in the south of the UK than the North.
-3 4 12 + Strategic Director - Place 14 Recruitment and retention of specialist professional staff Resilience of Council services and ability to retain specialist professional staff and attract new employees in a competitive market place.
-4 3 12 → Chief Executive 4 Brexit That the financial implications of leaving the European Union have a negative impact on the council's financial position.
-3 3 9 + Chief Executive 5 In year financial management Overspending can undermine service delivery and medium term planning where significant mitigation means services need to defer spending to manage the overall budget.
-3 3 9 ٠ Chief Executive 12 Increasing risk of cyber attacks Data loss, disaster recovery, impact of possible fines 3 3 9 Chief Executive 3 Safeguarding That the arrangements and the implementation of policies and procedures by the council (and its partners) are not adequate to protect vulnerable adults and children who may be at risk of significant harm.
-2 4 8 → Strategic Director - People 11 Increasing demands on IT Services and the modernisation agenda Increased demand for IT services with a reducing budget poses a risk to the future development of IT infrastructure and the development and delivery of the modernised council agenda.
-2 3 6 + Chief Executive
+Ref Risk Brief Description Probabili ty x Impact = Score DoT Responsible Probability Impact Score Officer Medium Risks 1 Legislative Requirements That new legislative requirements potentially place significant duties on the Authority that it cannot fulfil (resulting in adverse judgements from regulators, significant fines and potential court proceedings and/or existing services are compromised), includes Well-being of Future Generations Act.
+3 4 12 Chief Executive 10 Climate Change: Effects on future condition and availability of Council Infrastructure and reducing the future impact of further greenhouse gas emissions.
+It is generally accepted that the effects of global warming will result in: • All areas of the UK get warmer and the warming is greater in summer than in winter; • Little change in the amount of precipitation (rain, hail, snow etc.) that falls annually but it is likely that more of it will fall in the winter with drier summers for much of the UK • Sea levels rise - more in the south of the UK than the North.
+3 4 12 Strategic Director - Place 12 Increasing risk of cyber attacks Data loss, disaster recovery, impact of possible fines 3 4 12 Chief Executive 2 Capacity and capability to meet the councils objectives That there are not skills and or capacity within the workforce to deliver both operational services and also the pace of change needed to modernise services and balance the budget.
+3 3 9 ۷ Chief Executive 4 Brexit That the financial implications of leaving the European Union have a negative impact on the council's financial position.
+3 3 9 Chief Executive